mariatsji/haskell-workshop/README.md

     `> :quit`

-## Make the tests green
+## Open `src/Part1.hs` in an editor

-    Edit the code in `src/Part1.hs` and type `stack test`
+Edit the code in `src/Part1.hs` and type

+    `stack test`

+until Part 1 is green!

+## Open `src/Part2.hs` in an editor

+Edit the code in `src/Part2.hs` and type

+    `stack test`

+until Part 2 is green!

-## Make the  code in `src/Main.hs` fast!
+## Bonus-task : Make the  code in `src/Main.hs` fast!

 See if you are able to use a built in function called `concurrently` to speed up the execution!
+Test your solution on linux/osx with

+    `stack build && time stack exec haskell-workshop`

+or on Windows /w power-shell :

-    Test your solution with `stack build && time stack exec haskell-workshop` (linux / osx) or `stack build` and `Measure-Command {start-process stack exec haskell-workshop -Wait}` (windows / powershell)
+    `stack build` and `Measure-Command {start-process stack exec haskell-workshop -Wait}`